-Data Insights: Federal Reserve Wednesday, September 21, 2016 Today's FOMC statement: how the language changed from prior meeting Release Date: July 27September 21, 2016 For release at 2:00 p.m.
-EDT Information received since the Federal Open Market Committee met in JuneJuly indicates that the labor market strengthenedhas continued to strengthen and thatgrowth of economic activity has been expanding at a moderatepicked up from the modest pace seen in the first half of this year.
-Although the unemployment rate.
-Job gains were strong in June following weak growth in May.
-On balance, payrolls and other labor market indicators point to some increase in labor utilization is little changed in recent months, job gains have been solid, on average.
-Household spending has been growing strongly but business fixed investment has been remained soft.
-Inflation has continued to run below the Committee's 2 percent longer-run objective, partly reflecting earlier declines in energy prices and in prices of non-energy imports.
-Market-based measures of inflation compensation remain low; most survey-based measures of longer-term inflation expectations are little changed, on balance, in recent months.
+Data Insights: Federal Reserve Wednesday, November 2, 2016 Today's FOMC statement: how the language changed from prior meeting Release Date: September 21 November 2, 2016 For release at 2:00 p.m.
+EDT Information received since the Federal Open Market Committee met in JulySeptember indicates that the labor market has continued to strengthen and growth of economic activity has picked up from the modest pace seen in the first half of this year.
+Although the unemployment rate is little changed in recent months, job gains have been solid, on average.
+Household spending has been growing stronglyrising moderately but business fixed investment has remained soft.
+Inflation has continued to runincreased somewhat since earlier this year but is still below the Committee's 2 percent longer-run objective, partly reflecting earlier declines in energy prices and in prices of non-energy imports.
+Market-based measures of inflation compensation have moved up but remain low; most survey-based measures of longer-term inflation expectations are little changed, on balance, in recent months.
 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
-The Committee-currently expects that, with gradual adjustments in the stance of monetary policy, economic activity will expand at a moderate pace and labor market indicatorsconditions will strengthen somewhat further.
+The Committee expects that, with gradual adjustments in the stance of monetary policy, economic activity will expand at a moderate pace and labor market conditions will strengthen somewhat further.
 Inflation is expected to remain low in the near term, in part because of earlier declines in energy prices, but to rise to 2 percent over the medium term as the transitory effects of past declines in energy and import prices dissipate and the labor market strengthens further.
-Near-term risks to the economic outlook have diminished appear roughly balanced.
+Near-term risks to the economic outlook appear roughly balanced.
 The Committee continues to closely monitor inflation indicators and global economic and financial developments.
 Against this backdrop, the Committee decided to maintain the target range for the federal funds rate at 1/4 to 1/2 percent.
-The Committee judges that the case for an increase in the federal funds rate has strengthened but decided, for the time being, to wait for further evidence of continued progress toward its objectives.
+The Committee judges that the case for an increase in the federal funds rate has strengthenedcontinued to strengthen but decided, for the time being, to wait for some further evidence of continued progress toward its objectives.
 The stance of monetary policy remains accommodative, thereby supporting further improvement in labor market conditions and a return to 2 percent inflation.
 In determining the timing and size of future adjustments to the target range for the federal funds rate, the Committee will assess realized and expected economic conditions relative to its objectives of maximum employment and 2 percent inflation.
-This assessment will take into account a wide range of information, including measures of labor market conditions, indicators of inflation pressures and Copyright 2016 Trend Macrolytics LLC.
+This assessment will take into account a wide range of information, including measures of labor market conditions, indicators of inflation pressures and inflation expectations, and readings on financial and international developments.
+In light of the current shortfall of inflation from 2 percent, the Committee will carefully monitor actual and expected Copyright 2016 Trend Macrolytics LLC.
 All rights reserved.
 This document is not to be forwarded to individuals or organizations not authorized by Trend Macrolytics LLC to receive it.
 For information purposes only; not to be deemed to be recommendations for buying or selling specific securities or to constitute personalized investment advice.
 Derived from sources deemed to be reliable, but no warranty is made as to accuracy.